eaasi/user-handbook/source/overview/install/installer-config.rst

       Flag to enable export of EaaS environments through an OAI-PMH provider.

+   .. config-value:: db_upgrade

+      :type: boolean
+      :default: true

+      Performs a one-time migration of legacy EaaS UI database to new Portal database, if necessary.
+Action is idempotent (will check itself so that it only executes once), so can always be left to ``true``

 .. config-value:: portal

   Configuration options for the PortalMedia EaaSI User Interface.

+  .. config-value:: git_branch

+     :type: string

+      Git branch name to install EaaSI UI from.

   .. config-value:: db_update

       :type: boolean
-     :default: true
+      :default: false

       This will remove all current data, if any from the eaasi-database, and perform a clean seed.

-  .. config-value:: git_branch

-     :type: string

-      Git branch name to install EaaSI UI from.
+This optional variable is hidden and defaults to ``false`` to prevent accidental deletion of production data. **Only set this variable to ``true`` if it is necessary or helpful to perform a clean install or update of your node!!!**

   .. config-value:: auth